JSON Parser

 White space will be ignored, so we are free to format the JSON as needed.

-Log files parsed with the JSON parser support automatic pretty-printing.
+Log files parsed with the JSON parser support automatic pretty-printing by default.

 Finally, notice the similarities between the JSON Parser and the XML Parser discussed in the next section.
 Both use the concept of templates, so once you have learned one you have basically learned the other.